RicardoSalgadoB/AudioIdentifier/README.md

 ## Other Considerations
 When typing the file_name don't use spaces.
 And of course don't try to overflow the buffer.

+Put the audios to be analyzed in the Audios Folder.

 As I said, I will be further updating this when I return (I won't elaborate further on the meaning of this).
 I am to adjust this to be able to identify songs through the microphone and I have a rough idea of how to do this.

 Either way, farewell.